pokergeist/SwitchIR/README.md

 Space min:74	 max:75
 ```

+The IRDA IR receiver output is not demodulated (envelope detector) like the Vishay TSOP series would yield, so don't put much stock in those values.

 I'm off to evaluate new IR hardware as the current transceiver is only good for 1m.

 **2022-11-03**